dayseanm04/network/CCNA/Spanning-Tree-Protocol/Analyzing-STP-Lab/tasks/task2.md

 Each switch calculates its **total cost** to reach the Root Bridge (SW3).
 The Root Bridge itself has a cost of **0**.

+**📝 To caluclate the root cost to reach the Root bridge: (the total cost of the outgoing interface + the path to the root bridge = the total cost).**